mariatsji/pubchess-scalatra/README.md

 * creating tournaments
 * drawing fair(!) tournaments (single or double)
 * saving internal elo for each player
-* showing simple graphics for players elo rating
+* showing simple svg-graph for players elo rating

 Has no
-* pretty front-end
+* pretty front-end (or front-end js-libs/css at all)
 * authentication, authorization

 ## Build & Run ##